ErikKassubek/GoChan/instrumenter/README.md

 ## What?
-This program can be used to translate regular Go code into code usable by the [GoChan-Tracer](https://github.com/ErikKassubek/GoChan/tree/main/tracer).
+This program can be used to translate regular Go code into code usable by [GoChan](https://github.com/ErikKassubek/GoChan/tree/main/goChan).

 ## How to use
-To use the tracer, run
+To use goChan, run
 ```
 cd instrumenter
 go build